This article provides a guide for restoring a missing volume and the data on it when using LVM (Logical Volume Manager).

 The LVM meta data of a Linux system is corrupted and the drives or partitions are not

-displayed when executing, PVdisplay
+displayed when executing, PVdisplay, LVdisplay or VGdisplay.

 Restoring the missing volume